LoopKit/loopdocs/docs/translate.md

 ## Change Language

-To modify the language choice for the whole site, copy the line below and paste it into the URL and then choose the desired language from the list above
+To modify the language choice for the whole site, copy the line below, and paste it into the URL, and then choose the desired language from the list above.

 ``` { .bash .copy title="Copy and Paste in Browser URL to return to original version" }
 https://loopkit.github.io/loopdocs/translate